 World Health Organization (WHO)

 The WHO indicates that the world population is encountering unfamiliar human-induced changes in the lower and middle atmospheres and world-wide depletion of various other natural systems.
 Beyond the early recognition that such changes would affect economic activities, infrastructure and managed ecosystems, there is now recognition that global climate change poses risks to human population health.
 Climate change is emerging as a major theme in population health research, social policy development, and advocacy.
 Consideration of global climatic-environmental hazards to human health will become a central role in the sustainability transition debate.
+To amplify WHO’s climate and health messaging and addressing the climate crisis as an health crisis, WHO appointed in June 2023 Dr Vanessa Kerry as the first-ever Director-General Special Envoy for Climate Change and Health.

 World Meteorological Organization (WMO)